Put WhiskyFest New York in your pocket with the new WhiskyFest app!

 Here are three more choices for your informational interlude.

-Iain McCallum is the master of malts for Morrison Bowmore distillers.
+Johnnie Mundell will be presenting for Morrison Bowmore distillers.
 In this seminar, he’ll be sharing the huge influence the wood of the cask — different types of oak, from different parts of the world, seasoned in different ways — has on Scotch whisky.
-And he won’t just tell you about how the wood affects Bowmore; he’ll tell you about how it affects Auchentoshan and Glen Garioch as well.
+(This seminar description has been updated to reflect changes in staffing; the seminar topic is still subject to change, but you can count on Johnnie bringing something great to the table.
+We’ll be announcing the final topic at the event; stay tuned.)

 Heaven Hill brand ambassador (and whiskey author) Bernie Lubbers will be talking about an underappreciated whiskey grain: wheat, in the form of wheated bourbon and wheat whiskey.
 He’ll be joined in this discussion by a few special guests, including the new 7 year old Bernheim wheat whiskey, this year’s Parker’s Heritage Collection 13 year old wheat whiskey, and a rare tasting of a Heaven Hill Select bottling of wheated bourbon finished in cognac barrels.
 Only in the seminar!